 They must, moreover, recognize that Orb of Unity and Sovereign of Truth from the brilliant splendors which emanate from that Quintessence of Oneness, inasmuch as that Primal Essence hath ever been independent of all things and been known through His own Self, by Which His proof is made manifest.
 The proof of the splendor of the sun is that resplendent light which doth emanate, in all its brilliance, from its own self.
 In like manner, every servant must take it upon himself to recognize that Orb of Unity.
 Therefore, the denial or acceptance of His servants hath never been, nor will it ever be, sufficient proof for any one to embrace or reject Him.

 O thou who believest in God!
-Fix thy gaze, in every dispensation, upon the Person of the Manifestation and the clear evidences which come from Him, that thou mayest not stray from the Divine Path.
+Fix thy gaze, in every dispensation, upon the Revelation itself and the evidences which are manifested therefrom, that thou mayest not stray from the Divine Path.
 Consider man, for instance.
 Wert thou to know him by his own self, thou wouldst recognize him regardless of his attire.
 If, however, thou wert to disregard him and instead preoccupy thyself with his attire, thou wouldst be utterly barred from recognizing him when he cometh arrayed in new attire.
-Be thou mindful, then, of earthly limitations and attachment to names, and concentrate upon the Person of the Manifestation, lest thou remain, in the hour of His advent, held back from the Tree of Revelation, which would render all thy doings futile and void, and would—unbeknownst to thyself—revert thee from the station of certitude to that of denial.
+Be thou mindful, then, of earthly limitations and attachment to names, and concentrate upon the Source of the Revelation, lest thou remain, in the hour of His advent, held back from the Tree of Revelation, which would render all thy doings futile and void, and would—unbeknownst to thyself—revert thee from the station of certitude to that of denial.
 We take refuge with God from such a thing!
 Be vigilant, O People of the Bayán, that ye recognize this Revelation on Its own merit, and by that which is manifested from It, and not by aught else, for nothing else—even were it all that is in the heavens and on the earth—will profit you.
 This is My best counsel unto you, would ye but accept it.